texxasrulez/simple_secure_contact_form/README.md

 This is a work in progress with many features I am planning on implementing.

-Right now, you can specify a webiste URL and a logo image location to send a nice formatted email (Screenshot below) with URL link goodness to your webiste wrapped right in.
-This can be configured easily in main send_mail.php file.
+**New** A config.inc.php file is now included to make all changes necessary to personalize to ones site.
+As of now, one can specify a webiste URL and a logo image location to send a nice formatted email (Screenshot below) with URL link goodness to your webiste wrapped right in.
+You can specify different color themes by editing the config.inc.php file located within this repo.
+This kontact form can now save to databases to keep a record of inquiries recieved.

 I did include within this script to try and determine the senders "TRUE" IP address.
 It is sent to the recipient you choose during configuration along with original Contact email so a webmaster could easily copy/paste the IP address of a known spammer and add it to blacklist with minimal effort with no need to look through logs to find that IP Address.